strapi/documentation/docs/developer-docs/latest/development/backend-customization.md

 <!-- ? not sure what to do with this note and the following example, that's why I commented them for now -->
 <!-- :::tip NOTE
-The `collectionName` key defines the name of the join table.
+The `tableName` key defines the name of the join table.
 It has to be specified once.
 If it is not specified, Strapi will use a generated default one.
 It is useful to define the name of the join table when the name generated by Strapi is too long for the database you use.
 :::

 **Path —** `./api/category/models/Category.settings.json`.